Code-Institute-Submissions/3-Milestone-project/README.md

 Form:
 JavaScript validation
 If validation ensure if the input value is not empty "Required".
+Inputs Creation sending. returns the same data in the console listed in the backend test section "_id".

+Buttons update and delete 100% working returning in the console the same messages listed in the backend test section.

+Link buttons working directs user to the right place.
+Link Troggle Buttons working and fluid.

+Navbar Links working and responsive.

 ESlint: Tool that verify automatcally your JS code, preventing, fixing and reporting syntax errors, integrated with prettier